stolostron/acm-aap-aas-operations/operators/ansible-automation-platform/README.md

 ## Application

-Once you've fulfilled the prereqs, you can configure this application like usual in ArgoCD - but you can **only** configure an application for this folder in non-recursive mode.
-ArgoCD doesn't support recursive mode _and_ Kustomize, which is used by this folder.

-Make sure to edit the [subscription.yaml](./subscription.yaml) to point to the correct startingCSV, channel, etc.

-Once you make any edits you want to the subscription, channel, and yamls and you're off to the races!
+Once you've fulfilled the prereqs, simply `oc apply -k gitops-applications/ansible-automation-platform` from the root of this project (after configuring your github.secret as described in the [README](../../gitops-applications/ansible-automation-platform/README.md)).